Countries of operation

 AVI Board sub-committee: Quality & Safety Committee

-Martine Letts is currently the CEO of the Committee for Melbourne.
-She was previously CEO of the Australia China Business Council, Deputy Director of Lowy Institute for International Policy and CEO of Red Cross.
+Martine Letts is the Group CEO of Asialink at the University of Melbourne.
+She is an experienced executive within the government, non-profit and international policy sectors with expertise in public policy development, formulation and promotion in Australia and internationally.
+She is the former CEO of the Committee for Melbourne, the Australia China Business Council, Deputy Director of Lowy Institute for International Policy and CEO of Red Cross.

 Martine has also had a long diplomatic career, including a posting as Australian Ambassador to Argentina, Uruguay and Paraguay, and Adviser to former Foreign Minister Gareth Evans.